prabhuramachandran/py3dviz-scipy22/README.md

 ### Installation with pip

-You will need Python versions < 3.10 if you are intending to install via pip as VTK wheels do not exist for Python 3.10.x.
-If you must, you will need to use conda.
+You will need **Python versions < 3.10** if you are intending to install via pip as VTK wheels do not exist for Python 3.10.x.
+You can also install via conda / mamba.

 Installation should be relatively simple